It (novel): 1957–1958

-Soon, Eddie is hospitalized by Bowers and several of his friends, and Beverly witnesses one of the bullies, Patrick Hockstetter, kidnapped by It in the form of a mass of flying leeches.
-The Losers discover a message from It in Patrick's blood, warning them that It will kill them if they interfere.
-In hopes that silver can wound It, Ben makes two silver slugs out of a silver dollar, and the Losers enter an abandoned house where Eddie, Bill, and Richie had previously encountered It to attempt to kill It.
+Eddie is hospitalized by Bowers and several of his friends, and Beverly witnesses one of the bullies, Patrick Hockstetter, consumed by It in the form of a mass of flying leeches.
+The Losers discover a message from It written in Patrick's blood, warning them that It will kill them if they interfere.
+In the hope that silver can wound It, Ben makes two silver slugs out of a silver dollar, and the Losers enter an abandoned house where Eddie, Bill, and Richie had previously encountered It to attempt to kill It.
 They manage to wound It with the silver while It is in the form of a werewolf.
-Deeming the Losers a threat, It manipulates Bowers into murdering his abusive father and chasing the Losers into the sewers to kill them, where his accompanying fellow bullies, Victor "Vic" Criss and Reginald "Belch" Huggins, are both killed by It.
-This leads Bowers to become lost in the sewers, traumatized.
+Deeming the Losers a threat, It manipulates Bowers into murdering his abusive father, then chasing the Losers into the sewers to kill them, where his accompanying fellow bullies, Victor "Vic" Criss and Reginald "Belch" Huggins, are both killed by It.
+Bowers is lost in the sewers.

-In the sewers, Bill performs the "Ritual of Chüd" in an attempt to face It in the Macroverse, the alternate universe where It is from, where he meets the monster's antithesis Maturin, an ancient turtle that created the universe.
-Bill learns that It can only be defeated during a battle of wills, and sees It's true form, the "Deadlights", before Bill defeats the monster with Maturin's help.
+In the sewers, Bill performs the Ritual of Chüd in an attempt to face It in the Macroverse, the alternate universe where It is from.
+There he meets the monster's antithesis, Maturin, an ancient turtle that created the universe.
+Bill learns that It can only be defeated during a battle of wills, in which he emerges victorious; in doing so, he sees Its true form, and its place of origin, the Deadlights.
 After the battle, not knowing if they killed It or not, the Losers get lost in the sewers.
-To try and regain a sense of direction, Beverly has intercourse with each of the boys to bring the unity back to the group.
-Once they are safely out, the Losers swear a blood oath to return to Derry should It resurface.
-Bowers, having lost his sanity by the time he washed out of the sewers into a nearby river, is institutionalized after being blamed for the town's child murders.
+To try and regain a sense of direction, Beverly has sexual intercourse with each of the boys to bring unity back to the group.
+Once they are safely out, the Losers swear a blood oath to return to Derry should the threat resurface.
+Bowers, having lost his sanity by the time he escaped the sewers into a nearby river, is institutionalized after being blamed for the town's child murders.